kr-matthews/activities-on-this-day/README.md

 See the [issues](https://github.com/kr-matthews/activities-on-this-day/issues) on GitHub, in addition to the following:

 - No tests at all.
+- Styling is inconsistent and messy - half in-line, half css files.
 - No thought to accessibility.
 - Only in english.